conestack/bdajax/README.txt

 Calling functions
 -----------------

-Provide the function to be called in your JavaScript
+Provide the function to be called.
 ::

     somefunc = function(iter, target) {